nitinKumarAwasthi/Throw_Dice/README.md

 this exercise is done using javascript

-i will explain you in how it works:
+i will explain you  how it works:

 first of all i am using [Promise]([https://www.google.com](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise?retiredLocale=it)) to do this exercise.